Your guide to embracing autumn in Queenstown

 Ride horses in Dart Valley

 Journey into the majestic Dart Valley on horseback, where your trusty four-legged companion becomes both transport and friend.
 Choose from two trekking companies - Lighthorse Adventures and High Country Horses – for a transformative day of gentle riding.
-This experience is much more than a horse trek – it's an introduction to one of New Zealand's most pristine landscapes, where every turn reveals another breathtaking view.
+This experience is an introduction to one of New Zealand's most pristine landscapes, where every turn reveals another breathtaking view.

 Have a hot soak while you soak up the scenery